Starting with bees in 2026

 When should I get my bees?

-We recommend you buy local raised bees from a trusted beekeeper.
+We recommend you buy locally raised bees from a trusted beekeeper.
 We do not recommend buying bees online or from outside our area.

 Equipment suppliers

 • The UK’s largest supplier is E.H.Thorne Lincoln.
-Their best prices are during the winter sale, especially for second quality frames and hive parts.
+Their best prices are during their winter sale, especially for second quality frames and hive parts.

 Where can I learn how to keep bees?

-• Hands-on informal training sessions with our bees at Tal y Cafn, April to August, Sunday afternoon, every three or four weeks, led by experienced members of Conwy BK.
+• Hands-on informal training sessions with the bees at BeesWales site next to Bodnant Welsh Food, April to August, Sunday afternoon, every three or four weeks, led by experienced members of Conwy BK.
 Protective clothing available for newcomers.

 Siting your beehives.
 We can provide advice on siting your hives.